jmauerhan/mailer-demo/README.md

 ##Phase 4: Handling Change by Adapters
 The interface and adapter pattern that we used when practicing Outside-In TDD is much more flexible when we need to change.
 Imagine our application is not the one index file, but rather a full application that sends many different emails from different triggers.
 Welcome email, activation email, forgot password, reminders, notifications, etc.

 Let's also imagine we wrote this large application just using Mandrill's library (or a wrapper for it based on Mandrill, instead of based on our application).
-What happens if suddenyl Mandrill decided to make significant changes, like giving us a very short timeline to either migrate to a new provider or start paying high fees?
+What happens if suddenly Mandrill decided to make significant changes, like giving us a very short timeline to either migrate to a new provider or start paying high fees?
 The changes we'd have to make in the codebase could be enormous, depending on how tightly coupled we were with Mandrill.

 If we instead write our large application using the interface and adapter pattern, to switch to a new provider, we only have to do the following:
 * New Adapter Test